Baronscourt: War of Independence

 On arrival, the party detained the landsteward, Mr. Robert Bell, and removed the night watchman, Mr. Edward Young, four miles from the demesne.
 They then proceeded to comb the premises for rifles and ammunition, having earlier severed telegraph and telephone links from the house.
 With axes and general force, they secured access to all rooms of the mansion with such order that it was understood that some of the men must have had prior working knowledge of the building's layout.
 Of the female servants present, all would later attest that they suffered no malevolent attention from the invading forces.
 The relative success of the skirmish is contested; Unionist newspapers maintained that the force absconded with only six "rusty swords" of value only as antiques, as well as portraits of the British King and Queen.
 Conversely, sympathetic publications asserted that "a large quantity of arms and ammunition were removed."
 Neither is there a clear impression of the number of assailants - estimates ranged from eight to twenty cars, and sixty to two hundred men.

 In the aftermath of the raid, the 3rd Duke decried both the rebels and the efficacy of the United Kingdom's government in Ireland, demanding to know how it was possible that with the contemporary "restrictions on motoring and the use of petrol, eight motor cars, each packed full of men, should be able to travel a considerable distance, as these men must have done without any interference of questions asked by the police as to the object of their journey? [...]
 Where, and how, is the necessary petrol obtainable?
-And, finally, how much longer is Ireland going to be treated as a neutral country, and all those laws and regulations imposed upon the British Islands for the furtherance of the war and cheerfully submitted to by the people of England, Scotland, and Wales, and the loyal population or Ireland allowed to be disregarded and treated with contempt by those who in Ireland openly proclaim their disloyalty and detestation of the British connexion?"
+And, finally, how much longer is Ireland going to be treated as a neutral country, and all those laws and regulations imposed upon the British Islands for the furtherance of the war and cheerfully submitted to by the people of England, Scotland, and Wales, and the loyal population of Ireland allowed to be disregarded and treated with contempt by those who in Ireland openly proclaim their disloyalty and detestation of the British connexion?"
 Despite the widespread publicity, no arrests were made in consequence of the raid.